CVTEA accreditation policies and procedures

 • Documentation of any student waiver of vaccination for religious or other health reasons with alternate risk mitigation plan.

-• Documentation that student is aware of where to receive rabies vaccine availability and cost assistance (if applicable). https://www.cdc.gov/rabies/resources/availability.html
+• Documentation that student is aware of rabies vaccine availability and cost assistance (if applicable). https://www.cdc.gov/rabies/resources/availability.html

 7. Comprehensive risk assessment taking into account local rabies prevalence.